tomoten-umino/my-sphinx-template/README.md

 ```

 ## Deployment
-- Store the generated files under the html folder under the public folder of the http server.
+- Store the products of the http directory under the public directory of the http server.